saivarunk/udacity-ml-azure-project-2/README.md

 ## 5. Create pipeline with AutoML and REST endpoint

+In this step, we will use the Jupyter Notebook provided in the starter files.
+We must make sure to update the notebook to have the same keys, URI, dataset, cluster, and model names already created.

 Figure 20 - Notebook for creating Pipelien with AutoML and Model Endpoint